We are

 Arnold Arboretum Horticultural Library (Jamaica Plain) AAE-00179 (accession number)

-Wilson, Wilson.
+Wilson, Ernest Henry.
 1914.
 Betula Grossa Japan [Title from Recto of Mount.].

 Arnold Arboretum Horticultural Library (Jamaica Plain) AAE-03396 (accession number)